krmbzds/stars/README.md

 ## TypeScript

-- [codicocodes/dotfyle](https://github.com/codicocodes/dotfyle) - Discover and share Neovim configs and plugins
+- [codicocodes/dotfyle](https://github.com/codicocodes/dotfyle) - Find the best Neovim plugins
 - [CatsJuice/ipad-cursor](https://github.com/CatsJuice/ipad-cursor) - ● Mouse effect of iPad in browser that can be used in any framework
 - [xitanggg/open-resume](https://github.com/xitanggg/open-resume) - OpenResume is a powerful open-source resume builder and resume parser. https://open-resume.com/
 - [impulse-oss/impulse](https://github.com/impulse-oss/impulse) - Impossible Dev Tools for React and Tailwind